-Taking an Alaska Inside Passage cruise is the iconic way to cruise Alaska.
-Cruises along this coastal route sail amid steep, irregular coastlines, bright-white glaciers, dense evergreen forests and hundreds of islands.
+An Alaska Inside Passage cruise is the most iconic way to explore Alaska.
+Cruises along this coastal route sail amid steep, irregular coastlines, dramatic tidewater glaciers, dense evergreen forests and abundant wildlife.
 Many towns here have no major in-roads, so visiting by ship is not only the best way to see them—it’s also the only way.
-Read on to learn more about the Inside Passage Alaska, or start browsing our Alaska small ship Inside Passage cruise itineraries to get aboard.
+Read on to learn more about the Alaska’s Inside Passage and how get aboard an Inside Passage cruise.

 The greater Inside Passage extends as far south as Olympia, Washington, but the northernmost section of the route is in Alaska.
-The Alaska Inside Passage portion extends 500 miles from north to south and 100 miles from east to west.
+The Alaska portion extends 500 miles from north to south and 100 miles from east to west.
+It begins in Ketchikan in the south and runs to Skagway in the North.
 The area encompasses 1,000 islands, 15,000 miles of shoreline and thousands of coves and bays, many protected from the Pacific Ocean by the Alexander Archipelago.
+Prefect for small ship cruising,

 Inside, Inner or Inland Passage Alaska?